 Whether you’ve made your lunch, a brew or emptied out a cafetière, leaving a huge mess behind you is not acceptable.
-No-one wants to walk into the office kitchen to find milk splashed across the side and just left, or the sink covered in coffee granules.
-Worse still, leaving the remnants of your lunch clogging up the sink is not pleasant – and don’t be that employee who leaves tea bags sitting in the sink instead of the bin.
+No-one wants to walk into the office kitchen to find milk splashed across the side and left out on the counter, or the sink covered in coffee granules.
+Worse still, finding remnants of someone’s lunch clogging up the sink is not pleasant – as is finding tea bags sitting in the sink instead of the bin.

 Get colleagues on the same page with some office cleanliness guidelines, so everyone knows they must pull their weight with regards to mess.
 Keep cleaning cloths and wipes in easy reach, and ensure there are a number of bins located next to the drinks making station.